iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 #### Conversation Length and Token Limitations in LLMs

 So how does ChatGPT handle this limitation?
 As your conversation with it grows, the number of tokens eventually exceeds the model's context window (e.g., 4,096 tokens for GPT-3.5).
 ChatGPT invisibly removes the oldest parts of the conversation to remain within the limit.
-This method--using a rolling window of context--is certainly one of the easiest to implement, but oftentimes it is not the perfect solution.
+This method—using a rolling window of context—is certainly one of the easiest to implement, but oftentimes it is not the perfect solution.
 Some chat alternative front-ends, like [TypingMind](https://www.typingmind.com/) both warn you when the context limit has been reached and allow you to manually delete sections of the chat that you don't need anymore.
 This lets you choose what information you want to remain in the chat and has the bizarre philosophical effect of "editing the memory" of GPT.

 For your average user using the web version of ChatGPT, what this means is that the longer your conversation, the sooner ChatGPT will start forgetting things you said at the beginning of the chat.